antonum/ha-iris-k8s/README.md

 kubectl apply -f https://github.com/antonum/ha-iris-k8s/raw/main/tldr.yaml
 ```
-First `kubectl apply` installs Longhorn - open source distributed Kubernetes storage engine that would allow our system to tolerate failure of individual disks, nodes and even entire Availability zone, without involving mirroring.
-Second would install InterSystems IRIS deployment, using Longhorn storage for Durable SYS as well as associated volume claim and service, exposing IRIS to the outside world.
-Deployment would take care of things like failure of the individual IRIS instance.
+First `kubectl apply` installs Longhorn - open source distributed Kubernetes storage engine that would allow our system to tolerate failure of individual disks, nodes and even entire Availability Zone, without involving mirroring.
+Second one would install InterSystems IRIS deployment, using Longhorn storage for Durable SYS as well as associated volume claim and service, exposing IRIS to the outside world.
+Deployment would take care of things like failure of the individual IRIS container.

-Wait for all the pods turn to Running state
+Wait for all the pods turn to the Running state
 ```
 kubectl get pods -A
 ```
 If some pods in the `longhorn-system` namespace are not coming up after few minutes - check the Longhorn troubleshooting section below.

-Identify pod name for IRIS deployment public IP of the 'iris--csv' service and node,  running IRIS pod.
+Identify pod name for IRIS deployment public IP of the 'iris-svc' service and node, running the IRIS pod.
 ```
 kubectl get pods -o wide
 NAME                    READY   STATUS    RESTARTS   AGE     IP            NODE                                NOMINATED NODE   READINESS GATES